-Car Care/Cons.
-08710 10-11-12 0.5 credit Note: cannot take if enrolled in
+Automobile 08710 10-11-12 0.5 credit Note: cannot take if enrolled in

-Automotive or have taken Auto
+Technology I or have taken Auto.
+Tech.
+II

-Transportation Tech
+(Care Care)

-This very basic course will inform students about common automotive maintenance techniques.
+This very basic course formerly called Care Care will inform students about common automotive maintenance techniques.
 Students will be able to identify basic car parts, complete routine automotive maintenance, and diagnose basic automotive problems.
 The purpose of this course is to help students know what to look for when purchasing a vehicle, purchasing vehicle insurance, and preventing them from being overcharged by a repair shop.
+Students are welcome to bring in vehicles or equipment for lab projects throughout the course.